AthenZ/athenz/docs/example_go_centralized_access.md

 checks.
-The client needs to make sure to submit its service identity as part of its request, while the service needs to carry out the authorization check based on that service identity to determine if it request should be processed or not.
+The client needs to make sure to submit its service identity as part of its request, while the service needs to carry out the authorization check based on that service identity to determine if the request should be processed or not.

 ### Client Changes
 ------------------